alextanhongpin/linkerd-grpc/linker-to-linker-namerd/README.md

 # linkerd-grpc

-The repository demonstrates on how to do a simple linker-to-service load balancing:
+The repository demonstrates on how to do a simple linker-to-service load balancing.

-- linker-to-linker-no-tls (through namerd)
-- linker-to-service
-- linker-to-service-through-namerd

 ## Proto Example